rust-lang/rfcs/text/0000-c-unwind-abi.md

 * This design has simpler forward compatibility with alternate `panic!` implementations.
 Any well-defined cross-language unwinding will require shims to translate between the Rust unwinding mechanism and the natively provided mechanism.
-In this proposal, only `"C unwind"` boundaries would require shims.
+In this proposal, only `"C-unwind"` boundaries would require shims.

 ## Analysis of key design goals
 [analysis-of-design-goals]: #analysis-of-design-goals